deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Nice!
 We know that our program will redirect execution from `main()` to `noCFG()`!
 Let's say as an attacker, we have an arbitrary write primitive and we were able to overwrite a pointer.
 Since the function `noCFG()` will be pointed to by something else (`[rsp+38h+var_18]` in this case), we know that if we were able to overwrite that pointer on the stack for instance, we could change what the final `call [rsp+38h+var_18]` actually ends up calling!
 This is not good from a defensive perspective.

-Let's go back and recompile our application with CFG this time.
+Can we mitigate this issue?
+Let's go back and recompile our application with CFG this time and find out.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG8.png" alt="">